balancer/docs/docs/concepts/pools/boosted.md

 ![](/images/aave-linear-pools-USD.png)

 ### bb-a-USD as a Pairing Token
-`bb-a-USD` has pre-minted BPT, which enable it to be nested within even higher level pools.
+`bb-a-USD` has [preminted BPT](../advanced/preminted-bpt.md), which enable it to be nested within even higher level pools.
 When creating a pool, using `bb-a-USD` as a constituent token offers a number of benefits:
 1. Easy access to swap paths for multiple USD tokens without fragmenting stablecoin liquidity
 2. Benefit LPs with additional boost from Aave